onflow/flow/flips/20210916-nft-metadata.md

 ### Royalty

-This particular problem has been discussed extensivly.
+This particular problem has been discussed extensively.
 The following suggestion was agreed upon by @bjartek, @rheaplex and @dete.

 ```